MrGerencser/superquadric_grasp_system/README.md

 **Tested on:** ROS 2 Humble · Ubuntu 22.04 · ZED 2i (ZED SDK 5.0.5) · Franka Panda Emika

+💡 See also: For an alternative approach to 6D pose and grasp estimation, check out [sam6d_wrapper](https://github.com/MrGerencser/sam6d_wrapper)

 ---

 ## Table of Contents